hyperstack-org/hyperstack/docs/installation/man-installation.md

 All your Hyperstack code goes into the `app/hyperstack` directory, which is at the same level as `app/models`, `app/views`, `app/controllers`, etc.

-Inside this directory are subdirectories for each of the different parts of you hyperstack application code.
+Inside this directory are subdirectories for each of the different parts of you Hyperstack application code.
 Components go in the `app/hyperstack/components` directory.

 Like Rails models, and Rails controllers, Hyperstack components by convention inherit from an application defined base class.
 So while a typical Rails model inherits from the `ApplicationRecord` class, your Hyperstack components will inherit from the `HyperComponent` class.